Grassland Biome Education Trunk

 Objective: Students will learn about native Nebraska plants within grassland/prairie ecosystems.
 They will explore physiological functions and morphological differences, enhancing their ability to identify plants.

-Lesson 2: Native Nebraska Plants includes the following:
+Lesson 2: Native Nebraska Plants includes the following files:

 • Lesson Plan: Native Nebraska Plants